Do we need it today?

 Open worship is worship that is open to be led by the Holy

 Spirit working through different members of the group.
-There
+There is

-is no pre-arranged human leader.
+no pre-arranged human leader.

 The Holy Spirit may prompt members of the group to lead in

-prayer, Bible reading, Bible teaching, encouragement,
+prayer, Bible reading, Bible teaching, encouragement, personal

-effect, there are many worship leaders.
+many worship leaders.

 The balance of activities will vary according to the